This site does not encourage illegal drug use. It is educational and safety-focused. If you are in distress, seek professional help.

 If someone has taken an unknown substance and seems medically unwell in the U.S., you can also contact Poison Control at 1-800-222-1222 for guidance.

-If it does not go away
+If it doesn't go away

 If symptoms are severe, escalating, or paired with thoughts of self-harm, treat it as urgent.
 The right next step is support, not another intense experience.